dtingg/hotel/design-activity.md

 - Which implementation better adheres to the single responsibility principle?

-  **I think B better adheres the single responsibility principle because each A has Order taking on too many tasks in order to calculate total_price.**
+  **I think B better adheres the single responsibility principle because A has Order taking on too many tasks in order to calculate total_price.**

 - Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?

   **I think B is also more loosely coupled.
-For example, Order asks shopping cart to get the price of itself, but it doesn't specify how to do it.
-Similarly, ShoppingCart asks each entry to return its price, but doesn't get into specifics about the implementation.**
+For example, Order asks ShoppingCart to get the price of itself, but it doesn't specify how to do it.
+Similarly, ShoppingCart asks each CartEntry to return its price, but doesn't get into specifics about the implementation.**

 Once you've responded to the prompts, `git add design-activity.md` and `git commit`!